Challenge Details

 A match win will accumulate 3 points, a draw will get 1 point, and a loss will get 0 points.

-The ranking of the tournament will be determined by the total score of the two rounds.
+The ranking of the qualifying stage will be determined by the total score at the end of the stage.

 Violations of the End-Effector's Position Constraints [3]: The desired x-y-position of the end-effector should remain within the boundaries of the table.
 The z-position of the end-effector should remain within a range.